 Most Birkenstock sandals are unisex, however, certain styles are designed with women’s styling and gait in mind.

-For example, the classic ‘Arizona’ is designed in unisex sizes.
-Styles such as the ‘Gizeh’ and ‘Madrid’ sandals however are women’s sandals that do have substitute styles for men (e.g. the ‘Ramses’ is a toe-post sandal styled for both men and women).
+For example, the classic Arizona is designed in unisex sizes.
+Styles such as the Gizeh and Madrid however are women’s sandals that do have substitute styles for men (e.g. the Ramses is a toe-post sandal styled for both men and women).

 What does M and N mean in Birkenstock sizes?

 Birkenstock sandals are available in two width sizes, M meaning medium and N meaning narrow.
-A M sandal fits as a regular, wider fit while a N sandal offers a slimmer fit for more petite feet.
+An M sandal fits like a regular, so if you have a wider foot opt for an M. An N sandal offers a slimmer fit for more petite feet.

 Here at AllSole, all our N or narrow width sandals are marked as ‘Slim Fit’ in the title.
 Our M or regular fit Birkenstock are identified as ‘men’s’ sandals due to their wider fit being generally better suited for the shape of men’s feet.
 If you are a female seeking a wider ‘M’ fit, please choose from our men’s styles (which are in reality unisex!).

 Are Birkenstock true to size?